annguyen-git/mysql-guide/README.md

 |  1 | SIMPLE      | employees | NULL       | ref  | age_idx,idx_age_salary | idx_age_salary | 5       | const | 35952 |   100.00 | NULL  |
 +----+-------------+-----------+------------+------+------------------------+----------------+---------+-------+-------+----------+-------+
 ```
-Notice how the database now chooses the composite index as the index used in the execution plan, and the number of rows scanned decreases significantly.
+Notice how the database now chooses the composite index as the index used in the execution plan, and the number of rows scanned decreases significantly (79790 vs 35952).
 This is because the composite index, which includes multiple columns, provides a more selective filter than individual indexes on each column.

 One thing you need to pay attention when using a composite index is that it has a rule to follow.